DOC SENDS NOTICE TO READOPT EMERGENCY REGULATIONS

 EMERGENCY RULEMAKING: AQUIFER EXEMPTION COMPLIANCE SCHEDULE REGULATIONS

 On April 2, 2015, the Department of Conservation noticed its intent to propose the adoption of emergency regulations necessary to protect public health, safety and the environment, and to bring California’s Class II Underground Injection Control program into compliance with the federal Safe Drinking Water Act.
-This action is being taken in accordance with Government Code sections 11346.1 and 11349.6 of the California Administrative Procedures Act.
-These regulations will be submitted to the Office of Administrative Law (OAL) on April 9, 2015, with an intended effective date of April 20, 2015.
+This action was taken in accordance with Government Code sections 11346.1 and 11349.6 of the California Administrative Procedures Act.
+These regulations were approved by the Office of Administrative Law (OAL) on April 20, 2015, and are now in effect.

 EPA Correspondence and Guidance Documents